 Enhanced Reporting Requirements

-Under SSAE 16, there are enhanced reporting requirements for subservice organizations.
-This can be done by using the carve-out method or the inclusive method.
-Subservice organizational reporting is of interesting to your company if you procure services from another company which then in turn outsources some of those tasks.
+Under SSAE 16, there are enhanced reporting requirements for subservice organizations and companies.
+This process can be done by using the carve-out method or the inclusive method.
+Subservice organizational reporting is interesting to your company if you procure services from another company which then, in turn, outsources some of those tasks.
 As it relates to auditing requirements, SSAE 16 concerns itself with the system and controls for monitoring the effectiveness of the subservice organization.

 Why SAS 70 Is Outdated